 I often read (and surprisingly enjoy) entertaining posts that poke fun at Disneyland and people like us who return to Disney parks seeking the magic.
 I don’t understand the need to criticize us for our storybook obsession, but I do enjoy a snarky commentary.
 So, carry on haters.
 You’re just less people I have to worry about getting the last Matterhorn Macaroon in the park when I visit.

 I watched Saving Mr. Banks recently and enjoyed it a second (or third?) time.
 It got me thinking.
 What if Walt had not kept that 20 year promise to his daughters?
 What if the story of Mary Poppins had not been told?
 What about all of the other stories?

 I sit in the park now once a week watching people walk up and down Main Street in the morning.
-It’s such a joy to witness these tiny fragments of peoples’ lives spent in what will likely be a place they will remember forever.
+It’s such a joy to witness these tiny fragments of peoples’ lives spent in what will likely be an experience they will remember forever.
 I watch them walk in and out of the Market House for coffee, starting their day with such noble ambition.
 We’re all Clark Griswold during that initial walk down Main Street toward the best day ever.

 A thousand smiles all at once arrive when the parade starts.
-Popcorn kernels burst furiously, filling the air with that salty aroma, as we wait in anticipation for our favorite characters.
+Popcorn kernels burst furiously, filling the air with that perfect salty aroma, as we wait in anticipation for our favorite characters.
 The music is just loud enough.
-Anna and Elsa appear and it’s almost too much for our little daughters to take in.
+Anna and Elsa appear and it’s almost too much for our little ones to take in.
 Fathers look down to see their joy and everything all at once clicks – this is why we do this.